Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

    ![alt text](https://github.com/shivam-tomar-sde/aep-sdks-documentation/blob/push-troubleshooting-document/.gitbook/assets/android_server_key.png "Server key configuration in Android.")

-To set up an iOS app to receive push notifications, complete the following steps:
+**To set up APNS server certificate in the campaign instance, complete the following steps:**

    1. Add Push Notification entitlement to your app.
    For more information, see [Enable the Push Notifications Capability](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns?language=objc).